 Nevertheless, the number of forensic drug tests is about ten times greater than the number available from the state’s NHTSA’s FARS reports.
 Furthermore, all of the subjects from the new report will have been charged with DUI, whereas none of the cadavers tested by coroners for FARS were charged with DUI.
 The FARS report’s utility for DUID inferences is frequently criticized since FARS merely reports drug presence, and NHTSA acknowledges that drug presence does not necessarily mean drug impairment.
 In contrast, all subjects in Colorado’s new report will have shown sufficient evidence of impairment to be arrested for DUI.

 A study of DUID prevalence in Colorado’s 2013 vehicular homicide and vehicular assault cases revealed that conviction rates for DUID were lower than those for DUI alcohol, and conviction rates for DUI due to marijuana were even lower.
+People know the power of a springfield il dui lawyer in these cases, after all.
 But the numbers in that report were too small to be compelling, due to the limited number of vehicular homicides and assaults.
 The new report should be able to provide further insight into conviction rate differentials as a function of DUI cause, as well as BAC and THC blood levels.
-It is hoped the report will help find ways to deter drunk driving as too many people are having to go on law sites like www.hurtcallbert.com to see what they can do after getting hit by a drunk driver.

 Conviction rates as a result of THC blood levels will be of particular interest to policy makers, some of whom are now aware that there is no scientific evidence to support the 5 ng/ml THC permissible inference level adopted by Colorado in 2013.
 Multiple laboratories have reported that the majority of test results of cannabinoid-positive drivers arrested on suspicion of DUI are below that 5 ng/ml THC level.
 This suggests that a 5 ng/ml THC “legal limit” may do more to deter prosecutions than to deter stoned driving.